robinplantey/robinplantey.github.io/_projects/rfid.md

 ## **Code**

-Here is what I want my reader to do:
+Here is what I would like my reader to do:
 - Check if the tag is block 0 writable, if so deny access
 - Read the UID
 - If the UID is not registered, deny access.